• Skip to primary navigation

 • Place the garlic clove, parmesan and tasty cheese into your Thermomix bowl and grate for 7 seconds Speed 9.
 Transfer to a separate bowl until needed.

-• Without washing the bowl, place the potatoes, zucchini and carrots into your Thermomix bowl and grate for 4 seconds, Speed 6.
-If you would like it grated into smaller pieces, grate for a further 2 seconds, Speed 6.
+• Without washing the bowl, add the potatoes, zucchini and carrots and mix for 4 seconds, Speed 6 to grate.

 • In this order, add the eggs, self raising flour, pinch of salt and pepper, onion flakes and 125g of water to your Thermomix bowl.
 (NOTE: you may not need all of the water depending on the moisture content/size of vegetables used)

-• Mix for 15 seconds, REVERSE, Speed 4 to combine the ingredients.
+• Mix for 15 seconds, REVERSE, Speed 4.

 • Scrape down the sides of the bowl, and if your mixture is still a little dry, add a further 75 grams of water along with the peas.
 Mix for a further 15 seconds, REVERSE, Speed 4 or until combined.

-• Heat a tablespoon of olive oil in a large frying pan over a medium to high heat.
-Use a ¼ cup measuring cup to scoop up the batter and place the fritter mixture into your pan.
-Use a spoon to gently spread the mixture into a circle between ½ – 1cm thick.
+• Use a spoon to gently spread the mixture into a circle between ½ – 1cm thick.
 You should be able to fit approximately six fritters (or even more depending on the size of your pan) into your frying pan.

 Notes